ericalexanderorg/Powershell/README.md

 # Powershell Scripts

-AD-LIMIT-WORKSTATIONS - Script to limit AD account so it can only log on to a list of systems
+AD-LIMIT-LOGIN-TO-SERVERS.ps1 - Limit AD accounts so they can only log on to servers